nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

     POST <internal-node-address>/internal/vdr/v1/did

-Take note of the returned DID since it will become your node DID.
+Take note of the ``id`` field in the returned DID document; it will become your node DID.

 You then need to make sure the DID document contains a ``NutsComm`` service, which specifies the gRPC address other nodes will use to connect to your node.